tereom/tereom_site/content/talk/2019-inecol/index.md

 +++
-title = "Introduction to Bayesian Networks (spanish)"
+title = "Introduction to Bayesian Networks (Spanish)"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.